Cohomology of rook-Brauer algebras and their subalgebras: Rook-Brauer algebras and their subalgebras

 \begin{defn} Let $\delta,\, \varepsilon \in k$.
 The \emph{rook-Brauer algebra}, $\mathcal{RB}_n(\delta,\varepsilon)$, is the $k$-algebra with basis consisting of all rook-Brauer $n$-diagrams with the multiplication defined by the $k$-linear extension of the following product of diagrams.
 Let $d_1$ and $d_2$ be rook-Brauer $n$-diagrams.
 The product $d_1d_2$ is obtained by the following procedure: \begin{itemize} \item Place the diagram $d_2$ to the right of the diagram $d_1$ and identify the vertices $\ol{1},\dotsc , \ol{n}$ in $d_1$ with the vertices $1,\dotsc , n$ in $d_2$.
 Call this diagram $d_1\ast d_2$.
 We drop the labels of the vertices in the middle column and we preserve the labels of the left-hand column and right-hand column. \item Count the number of loops that lie entirely within the middle column.
 Call this number $\alpha$.
 Count the number of contractible connected components that lie entirely within the middle column (that is, isolated vertices in the middle column or an edge which is connected to neither the left-hand column nor the right-hand column).
 Call this number $\beta$. \item Make a new rook-Brauer $n$-diagram, $d_3$, as follows.
 Given distinct vertices $x$ and $y$ in the set $\llb 1, \ol{1}, \dotsc , n , \ol{n}\rrb$, $d_3$ has an edge between $x$ and $y$ if there is a path from $x$ to $y$ in $d_1\ast d_2$. \item We define $d_1d_2=\delta^{\alpha}\varepsilon^{\beta}d_3$. \end{itemize} The product is associative and the identity element consists of the diagram with $n$ horizontal edges. \end{defn}

 \begin{eg} Here is an example of composition in $\mathcal{RB}_4(\delta,\varepsilon)$.
-We drop the labels on the vertices and just illustrate the composite of the underlying graphs together with factors from the ground ring.
+We drop the labels on the vertices for a clearer picture.
 In the diagram below, we form one loop in the middle column and we have one isolated vertex in the middle column and so we obtain a factor of $\delta\varepsilon$.

 We refer the reader to the papers \cite{HD} and \cite{Boyde} for further examples of composing rook-Brauer diagrams. \end{eg}